Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Introduction

-When Argo measurements are used in scientific analyses, a vast majority of literature relies on spatio-temporally interpolated temperature and salinity maps that convert the Argo measurements sampled irregularly in space and time to a regular spatio-temporal grid \citep[e.g.][]{roemmich_20042008_2009,good_en4_2013}.
 However, unlike temperature and salinity, interpolating OHT faces a critical challenge from the fact that OHT---a vertical integral of essentially the product between temperature and velocity---is only partially observed by common oceanographic instruments, including Argo floats.
-Even though each float records temperature directly, the velocity, and thus OHT, is not directly measured (and can not be derived from a single observation) but rather has to be inferred as the gradient of a variable computed from the in-situ observations.
+Even though each float records temperature directly, the velocity, and thus OHT, is not directly measured (and cannot be derived from a single observation) but rather has to be inferred as the gradient of a variable computed from the in-situ observations.
 Such latent construction constitutes the crux of a statistical challenge distinct from archetypal spatio-temporal interpolation problems.

 The latent nature of the problem is intertwined with the classical challenges in modern large-scale spatio-temporal statistics: spatio-temporal local dependency, global heterogeneity, and model misspecification, not to mention the large volume of in-situ Argo data \citep[see e.g.,][]{cressie_statistics_2011}.
 In particular, (1) both the latent velocity field and the OHT field are globally non-stationary spatio-temporal processes; (2) sharp ocean fronts are insufficiently identified when model misspecification is not properly addressed; (3) the massive number of irregularly-spaced, sparse spatio-temporal observations demands computationally efficient methods that are able to account for both the variability and the underlying spatio-temporal structure of the data.